Difference between Wheat Flour and Green Banana Flour

-Why Green Banana Flour?
 It’s mineral-rich “superfood and prebiotics”.
 Superfood, It’s all about the resistant starch.
-Resistant starch, a type if a fiber is a vital source of prebiotics.
-Probiotics, gut with a variety of good bacteria, it is the prebiotics that provides the proper fuel to keep the good bacteria happy and maintain a healthy gut flora.
+Resistant starch, a type of fiber is a vital source of prebiotics.
+Probiotics, gut with a variety of good bacteria, it is the prebiotics that provides the proper fuel to keep the good bacteria happy and maintain healthy gut flora.
 Prebiotics are found in lots of fibrous foods, but it is beneficial in a form of resistant starch which is found in white potatoes, green bananas, white rice.
-Opting for banana flour helps you enjoy Paleo treats and baked goods while minimizing your risk for developing any health issues.
+Opting for banana flour helps you enjoy Paleo treats and baked goods while minimizing your risk of developing any health issues.

 Taste of Green Banana Flour

 Taste?
 You might think that green banana powder would at least have the mild taste of bananas but the reality is that it tastes nothing like bananas, and has a somewhat sour flavor.
-But when the flour is added to a recipe, that sourness becomes something that’s almost like chocolatey, while the finished product looks just like it was made from a flour like whole wheat.
+But when the flour is added to a recipe, that sourness becomes something that’s almost like chocolatey, while the finished product looks just like it was made from flour-like whole wheat.

 Why is Banana Flour a better alternative?

 - It is a mineral-rich superfood.
-You can expect a healthy dose of zinc, magnesium, phosphorous, and manganese.
+You can expect a healthy dose of zinc, magnesium, phosphorus, and manganese.

 - It’s rich in potassium